-Great cushioning, a hallmark of Hoka quality that had reduce the wear and tear on my knees.
+Great cushioning, a hallmark of Hoka quality that had reduced the wear and tear on my knees.

 Traction is excellent, in all weather conditions which I was rather pleased about.

-At 10.2 ounes per shoe, they’re not light compared to dedicated trail running shoes, but remember these are an all terrain running shoe.
+At 10.2 ounces per shoe, they’re not light compared to dedicated trail running shoes, but remember these are all terrain running shoes.